PUT-Motorsport/.github/profile/README.md

 We are a Formula Student-class racing team based at Poznan University of Technology.
 The Team was founded in 2014.
 Since the beginning of our activity, we have constructed 7 cars(five combustion and two electric ones), that have achieved numerous successes in international competitions.
 Currently we are working on our third electric vehicle - PM08.
-### In our repositories you can find all of electronic and software projects done in the electric era
+## In our repositories you can find all of electronic and software projects done in the electric era

-### Articles:
+### PCB oriented articles:
 [Low Voltage BMS](https://github.com/PUT-Motorsport/.github/blob/main/LV_BMS-2022-article.pdf)

 [PCB stack-up motherboard](https://github.com/PUT-Motorsport/PUTM_EV_FRONT_BOX_2022/blob/main/FRONT_BOX-2022-Article.pdf)